Presented by Embodied Philosophy

 Everyday life is rapidly going virtual, and we are experiencing the vaporization of physical reality as technology rapidly evolves.
 Apps are displacing shopping malls, and crude single-player video games have morphed into massively multiplayer online role-playing games (MMORPGs).
 May we actually be living in an MMORPG without knowing it?
 If we are living in a hypnotic simulation controlled by beings greater than us but unknown by us, can we develop a powerful video game to break through to reality?
 Humanity’s mystical traditions teach that —with or without machinery— we are master simulators of our own experience.
 To realize the mystical depth in human life, this course unfolds the classic Panchakosha, or Five-Bodies Teaching, from the Upaniṣads, which shows us how to perceive the multiple subtle or virtual bodies that cover up our ordinary consciousness.
 As we enter more deeply into this teaching over the four weeks of this course, we will learn how to dismantle these virtual bodies and return to our inborn standpoint of natural enlightenment.

-an on-demand lecture with Swami Sarvapriyananda
+with Swami Sarvapriyananda

 Vedanta is the core philosophy of Hinduism.
 It is based on the texts known as the Upanishads, which themselves form the hightest teachings of the Vedas, the very ancient scriptures of the Hindus.
 There are many schools of Vedanta , the most well known of them being Advaita Vedanta (Nondual Vedanta).
 In this talk Swami Sarvapriyananda discusses: What is the central teaching of Advaita Vedanta?
 What is the Advaita view of the world, individual, bondage and liberation?
 What are its methods and how can we make Advaita practical in our daily lives?